 - 50% of the container core limit.

-F.4.
-Custom Tuning of Fuse on OpenShift images
+F.3.
+Custom tuning of Fuse on OpenShift images

 The script sets the

-CONTAINER_CORE_LIMIT environment variables, which can be read by a custom application to tune its internal resources.
+CONTAINER_CORE_LIMIT environment variables, which are read by a custom application to tune its internal resources.
 Additionally, you can specify the following runtime environment variables that enable you to customize the settings on the JVM that runs your application:

 To customize the limits explicitly, you can set the